alexphys/rails_ember_validations/README.md

 ValidationView also comes with a cancel action embedded that rollsback any changes to record you were editing or deletes it if it was new.

+Excluding model properties

+When you have extra properties in your model that you don't want to be sent for validation, you can add inside your model a property array named excludedProperties and add any property that wont be sent for validation.

+Example:

+App.User = DS.Model.extend({

+  email: DS.attr('string'),
+  name: DS.attr('string'),
+  surname: DS.attr('string'),

+  can_edit: DS.attr('boolean'),
+  can_delete: DS.attr('boolean'),
+  can_read: DS.attr('boolean'),
+  can_manage: DS.attr('boolean'),
+  can_create: DS.attr('boolean'),

+  excludedProperties: ['can_edit', 'can_delete', 'can_read', 'can_manage', 'can_create'],

+});

+In the above when a user record is sent for validation , only name, surname and email are sent.
+Everything in excludedProperties is not.